JiyaElsa02/Organic_ecommerceApp/README.md

 * A pre-order system,which ensures that the farmers have a guaranteed market for their produce
 * A feature which allows farmers to form small groups or cooperatives within the app.
 These groups can come together to fulfill large orders from restaurants,or other bulk buyers
 * To include a messaging system that facilitates communication between farmers, buyers, and within farmer groups
+* A feature to find potential investors and also for investors to find potential farmers.

 Stacks Used: